GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ### Geometric Median

 Geomedian (or geometric median) composites are multi-band generalisations of median composites.
-A geomedian composite finds the median values of the bands for each pixel when considered together (as opposed to median composites which find a pixel’s median value for each band individually).
+A geomedian composite finds the median values of the bands for each pixel when considered together (as opposed to simple median composites which find a pixel’s median value for each band individually).

 Geomedians are an appropriate choice of algorithm because they represent multiple bands of data.

-The **surface reflectance geomedian** uses high-dimensional statistical theory to deliver a spectrally consistent and artefact-free pixel composite product.
+The **surface reflectance geomedian** uses high-dimensional statistical theory to deliver a spectrally consistent and reasonably artefact-free pixel composite product.

 The geomedian is a pixel-composite mosaic of a time series of earth observations.
 Essentially, the value of a pixel in a geomedian image is the statistical median of all observations for that pixel for a period of time.
 For example, the 2016 Landsat 8 geomedian image over an area will be the median of all Landsat 8 pixels recorded for that area in 2016.

 An **annual geometric median** is a high-dimensional median calculated from the reflectance values recorded over a one-year period.
-The years available are each full calendar year since 1986.
-The annual geomedians of surface reflectance measurements are calculated per calendar year.
+The annual geomedians are available for each full calendar year since 1986.

 :::{figure} /_files/geomedian/geomedian-composite_techspecs.jpg
 :alt: Geomedian algorithm diagram